 What is counselling and how can it help?

-Find out how seeing a counsellor could help you to move forward feeling better
+Find out how seeing a counsellor could help you

 People sometimes experience difficulties in life with which they need a little help and support with.
 This is where a counsellor can come in, as sometimes it’s easier to talk to a professional about your problems than to family or friends.